At what age can I apply for a shotgun certificate?

 - You don’t need a shotgun certificate to be able to go shooting.
 Anyone can borrow a shotgun from the occupier and use it in his presence.

-- As you have to be supervised by someone over 21 until you are 15, borrowing off Dad is often the best way to start.
+- As you have to be supervised by someone over 21 until you are 15, borrowing off a parent is often the best way to start.
 Furthermore it saves the cost and hassle of getting a certificate.

 - However, members of wildfowling clubs are generally thought not to be an occupier for this purpose so you need a certificate if you plan to shoot below the seawall.

-- Likewise a youngster who needs to travel to shoot, perhaps with Mum who may not have a certificate, needs his own.
+- Likewise a youngster who needs to travel to shoot, perhaps with a parent who may not have a certificate, needs their own.
+(Read should a youngster have his or her own shotgun certificate.)